Air Fryer Recipe

 Method

-- Wash and peel the potatoes, then slice them thinly using a mandoline slicer.
+- Wash and peel the potatoes, then cut them into thin slices with a mandoline slicer.

-- Mix water and white vinegar in a large bowl and soak the potato slices for at least 30 minutes.
+- Mix the water and white vinegar in a large bowl, then soak the potato slices for at least 30 minutes.

-- Drain and pat the potato slices dry with a kitchen towel.
+- Drain the potato slices and pat them dry with a kitchen towel.

 - Preheat the air fryer to 180°C (356°F).

-- Drizzle the potato slices with olive oil and toss to coat evenly.
+- Drizzle the potato slices with olive oil and toss until evenly coated.

-- Arrange the slices in a single layer in the air fryer basket, cooking in batches if necessary.
+- Lay the slices in a single layer in the air fryer basket, cooking in batches if needed.

-- Cook for 15-20 minutes, shaking the basket halfway through, until golden brown and crispy.
+- Cook for 15-20 minutes, shaking the basket halfway through, until the chips are golden brown and crisp.

-- Remove from the air fryer and season immediately with sea salt and additional vinegar to taste.
+- Take them out of the air fryer and season straight away with sea salt and extra vinegar to taste.

 Why this works in an air fryer